wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 * BeanCounterBuggy.jar - A buggy implementation of bean counter.

-* compile.bat / compile.sh - Scripts to compile Java source code to bytecode.

-* runJUnit\*.bat / runJUnit\*.sh - Scripts to run JUnit tests on bean machine.

 * runJPF\*.bat / runJPF\*.sh - Scripts to run JUnit tests on bean machine with JPF enabled.

-You are asked to fill in and modify 3 files: BeanCounterLogicImpl.java, BeanImpl.java, BeanCounterLogicTest.java.
+You are asked to fill in and modify 3 files: BeanCounterLogicImpl.java, BeanImpl.java, JPFJUnitTest.java.
 The first two files complete the bean counter implementation.
 The last file tests the implementation using the Java Path Finder model checker via the JUnit framework.
 Take care that you limit your modifications to these three files as all the other files will be